LiteralLySugaR/Hoi4MapCreatorTool/README.md

 Create a state with chosen provinces, [Name] is used for localisation entry while the ID is defined by the amount of files inside **history/states/** + 1
 Example: create NewState 1 2 3 4 5
+- merge [State(s)/all] [TargetState]

+Merge provinces from left array of state to the most right (target) state.
+Typing 'all' as first argument will make [TargetState] unnecessary since all states will be merged into state with id 1.

 ## 1.1 Main | Create Script class